fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_directory/README.md

 }
 ```
 - Extend the method __onIndication(T_UnitDataIndication tUnitDataIndication, Object context)__ of bacnet device 1001 in class __Application1.java__ with a further __else if__ case.
-This case will handle incoming AddListElementRequests.
-(Contain information about the bacnet device that should be registered)
+That case will handle incoming AddListElementRequests.
+(Contains information about the bacnet device that should be registered)

 ```java
 // Device 1001 of application 1 is BDS.
 Therefore it has to handle remote directory register requests